AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

     end Main;

 Let's now assume that we need to implement a new generation of device, :ada:`Device_2`.
-This new device works exactly like the second one but for the startup code that has to be done differently.
+This new device works exactly like the first one, except for the startup code that has to be done differently.
 We can create a new type that operates exactly like the previous one, but modifies only the behavior of :ada:`Startup`: